awwx/meteor-client-flap-bug/README.md

 collection-flap-bug
 ===================

-A client collection flaps (deletes and re-adds documents) on reconnect.
+Demonstrates how a client collection flaps (deletes and re-adds documents) on reconnect.

 To easily control when the client has a connection to the server, the `tests` directory contains an HTTP reverse proxy which forwards